jtrtj/chromotherapy/README.md

 themselves to specific shades then complete surveys with their reactions.
 Admin users have access to the data gathered by these surveys

-I used Rails, HTML and CSS to create this web app.
+I used Ruby, Rails, HTML and CSS.